medistream-team/imoji-editor/README.md

 # ✨ Imoji

 <p align="center">
-The compact image editor with adding sticker feature !
+The image editor with a feature that you can add stickers to images!
 </p>
 <p align="center">
 <img src="https://img.shields.io/static/v1?label=version&message=0.1.0&color=red">